Viber: Public Accounts, Chatbots, and Communities

-In November 2016, Viber version 6.5 launched Public Accounts to allow brands to engage in promotion and customer service on the platform, with initial partners including The Huffington Post, Yandex and The Weather Channel.
+In November 2016 Viber version 6.5 launched Public Accounts to allow brands to engage in promotion and customer service on the platform, with initial partners including The Huffington Post, Yandex and The Weather Channel.
 The app integrates with CRM software and offers chatbot APIs for customer service.
 Viber Communities, an enhanced group chat feature, was introduced in February 2018.
 Group calling was introduced with version 10 in February 2019.
 Communities have an unlimited number of participants, compared to group chats that have a maximum of 250.
-Viber communities are protective of their users' privacy since neither superadmins nor admins can see members' phone numbers.
+In Viber communities neither superadmins nor admins can see members' phone numbers.
 Also, members who enable private messages can contact each other while keeping their numbers hidden.
-In October 2020, Viber launched message statistics to go along with Community insights.
+In October 2020 Viber launched message statistics to go along with Community insights.
 These statistics offer Community admins the ability to see engagement levels with the content they post to their Communities.